jojozhuang/jojozhuang.github.io/_portfolio/three-tier-cms-aspnet.md

 category: dotnet
 ---

-> This web application is a content management system, built with classic ASP.NET webform in C# language.
+> This web application is a content management system(CMS), built with classic ASP.NET webform in C# language.
 SQL Server is used for data persistence.

-Features are described as follows:
+## 1. Function Features
 * Login with captcha
 * Uniform page for 'List' Page and 'Add' Page
 * Mass Edit on list page